rcacademy/webdevcamp/week1/README.md

 #### Homework
 * Watch: Git & Github Video (TODO: link to youtube)
+* _Optional: Front End Bonus Project (details below)_

 #### Additional Resources
 * [Handcrafted CSS](../resources/handcrafted_css.pdf) - This book covers a lot of common gotchas in HTML & CSS - full PDF available at this link
-* [Basic Git Workflow](https://www.codeschool.com/courses/git-real) - Free course on CodeSchool.com
-* [Pro Git book](https://git-scm.com/book/en/v2) - Full Git Pro Book freely available online, check out the first 2 chapters to get a good overview of basic commands.

 #### Front End Bonus Project
-We will not be covering all of this in the course but if you want to get really good at frontend HTML/CSS, take a crack at building the Tugboat Coffee website that is built in the Handcrafted CSS book (linked above).
+We will not be covering all of this in the course but if you want to get really good at frontend HTML/CSS, take a crack at building the Tugboat Coffee website that is built in the **Handcrafted CSS** book (linked above).
 This is a very involved website that makes use of a lot of CSS tricks to illustrate how they can be used.
 As you will see in our future projects, not all websites have to rely on CSS trickery.

 ![Tugboat Cofee](../zimages/tugboat.png)